 Here’s a great example:

 Be sure to not rewrite word for word for what is already included in the bullets.
 Use different descriptive keywords and describe the product’s key features.
-It’s important to add in the brand name, size, product type and model number to cover all the based when ranking for what people are typing in.
+It’s important to add in the brand name, size, product type, and model number to cover all the bases when ranking for what people are typing in.

 Backend search terms are vital to the success of your optimized product listing.
 The backend search terms should be words that customers associate with your products that don’t make sense to have on the front-end or key search phrases from the Amazon SERP search bar.